-Sri Lankans have to prepare for anything against West Indies
+In a matter of hours, Sri Lanka out of World Cup contention

-DURHAM, England (AP) — Dimuth Karunaratne and his Sri Lanka squad had to prepare like they’re still in contention at the Cricket World Cup.
+DURHAM, England (AP) — Dimuth Karunaratne and his Sri Lanka squad were still in contention at the Cricket World Cup when they practiced on the eve of their group game against West Indies.

-With their playoff chances hinging on India beating England at Edgbaston on Sunday, Karunaratne and his team practiced on the eve of their group game against West Indies as if there was still a playoff spot on the line.
-They were going through batting and fielding drills when England set India a target of 338 to win.

-“We can’t control the other games,” Karunaratne said.
-“Still we have a chance, I think, but we have to win these (last) two games and wait for the others, what will happen for the other games.

-“If we have a chance, we definitely can be in the top four teams.”
+They were out of contention before the sun set Sunday, when England beat India at Edgbaston.

+It was a payback of sorts from the tournament hosts.
+The Lasith Malinga-inspired upset win over England at Leeds on June 21 revived Sri Lanka’s prospects of reaching the semifinals, and also opened the door for Pakistan and Bangladesh.

+The tiebreaker if teams finish equal on points is wins — and England would have more in the W column because Sri Lanka picked up two points from washouts.

+“We can’t control the other games,” Karunaratne said at his pre-game news conference Sunday, when he was still confident Sri Lanka was in the running for a top-four finish.
+“We have the skill to compete with all the teams but we performed only in patches — our batting didn’t bat as a unit.
+That’s why we are in this position having to depend on other teams for a semifinal place.”

 Sri Lanka was trounced in its opening game against New Zealand, beat Afghanistan and then had washouts against Pakistan and Bangladesh.
-A loss to Australia had them on the verge of an exit but an upset win over pre-tournament favorite England at Leeds shook up the whole competition.
-Sri Lanka had a chance to move level with England but lost to South Africa, and lost control of its tournament destiny.
+A loss to Australia had them on the verge of an exit until the win over England shook up the whole competition.
+With the loss here to South Africa last Friday, Sri Lanka lost control of its tournament destiny.

-Ahead of Sunday’s game, only Australia was assured of a semifinal spot with 14 points.
-India and New Zealand had 11 points followed by Pakistan (9), England (8), Bangladesh (7) and Sri Lanka (6).
-Only the top four advance.
-A win for England puts Sri Lanka out.

-“We have the skill to compete with all the teams but we performed only in patches — our batting didn’t bat as a unit,” Karunaratne said.
-“That’s why we are in this position having to depend on other teams for a semifinal place.”

 The West Indies slumped out of contention after a loss to India three days ago, but coach Floyd Reifer said it wouldn’t influence their game plan against Sri Lanka at Chester-le-Street.
-The future starts Monday for his team.
+He said the future starts Monday for his team.

-“Yes, we are out of the World Cup, but there is still a lot of cricket to play after the World Cup,” Reifer said Sunday.
+“Yes, we are out of the World Cup, but there is still a lot of cricket to play after the World Cup,” Reifer said.
 “It’s important for us to find the winning ways and find the winning formula going forward.

 “We want to create that winning culture.
 It has to start from somewhere.
 The guys are still up for it.
 We’re good to go.”